warpcode/nanorc/README.md

     color brightcyan "\<(true|false)\>"

-This system helps to keep colors uniform accross different languages and also to keep the definitions clear and maintainable, which is something that becomes quite awkward using only plain [nanorc] files.
+This system helps to keep colors uniform across different languages and also to keep the definitions clear and maintainable, which is something that becomes quite awkward using only plain [nanorc] files.